vicksEmmanuel/LTX-Video/README.md

 Want to work on cutting-edge AI research and make a real impact on millions of users worldwide?

-At **Lightricks**, an AI-first company, we’re revolutionizing how visual content is created.
+At **Lightricks**, an AI-first company, we're revolutionizing how visual content is created.

 If you are passionate about AI, computer vision, and video generation, we would love to hear from you!